 Following are several research-based articles highlighting needs in the world of AAC which are addressed by CoughDrop’s AAC solutions.

-Augmentative and Alternative Communication (AAC) Guidelines for speech pathologists who support people with disability: This article is an in-depth guide to learning and using AAC.
+Augmentative and Alternative Communication (AAC) Guidelines for speech pathologists who support people with disabilities: This article is an in-depth guide to learning and using AAC.
 It accents necessities like switch functions, AAC access by a dedicated communication partner, person-centered communication, aided language input, color coding speech displays, use of core vocabulary, symbol or picture choices, and literacy.
 ALL of these concerns can be addressed and the needs of each topic clearly met by functions of the CoughDrop system.

 The Effect of Aided Language Stimulation on Vocabulary Acquisition in Children With Little or No Functional Speech: According to research, aided language stimulation (sometimes called modeling) is an important feature in any AAC communication plan.
 CoughDrop’s in-app modeling, supervisor, and org features were created specifically to meet the needs of AAC users and those who model with them.